 Ecological environment: The plant grows on hillsides, meadows, roadsides, or under woods, grasslands.
 The plant grows in areas with altitude 400~3,700 meters above sea level, on hills and mountains, thin forest, forest edge, meadow, gully streamside.
 It distributes in most areas of China from north to south.
 It also distributes in Northern Europe, Central Europe, Siberia, Kazakhstan, north Asia, and northeast Asia.

-(2).Dianthus chinensis L.: It is commonly known as Shí Zhú.
+(2).Dianthus chinensis L.: Botanical description: It is commonly known as Shí Zhú(literally it means a bamboo shrub grows between stones).
 Perennial herbs, 30~50 cm tall, glabrous, pink green.
 Stem arising from root and neck, sparsely tufted, erect, upper branched.
 Leaf-blade linear-lanceolate, 3~5 cm long, 2~4 mm wide, apex acuminate, base slightly narrow, entire or finely toothed, midrib more prominent.